Blendify/blender-manual/blender_docs/manual/modeling/curves/selecting.rst

 Curve Selection
 ***************

-Curve selection in *Edit mode* is much less complex than with meshes!
+Curve selection in *Edit Mode* is much less complex than with meshes!
 Mainly this is because you have only one selectable element type, the control points (no select mode needed here...).
 These points are a bit more complex than simple vertices, however, especially for Béziers, as there is the central vertex, and its two handles...